CONN

 To cite one specific version of CONN in your work, please include the specific DOI of your CONN release/version:

-e.g. Functional images were denoised using the default options in CONN version 22a [2].
+e.g. Functional images were preprocessed and denoised using the default options in CONN version 22a [2].

 (note: doi's for older versions of CONN)